Cybersecurity: What traits to look for in an outsourcing partner

 2. Compliance and certifications

 Third-party assessments can help evaluate an outsourcing partner’s level of vigilance and skills in managing cybersecurity risk.
-One example of a voluntary certification that provides credibility for an outsourcer’s ecosystem is the Cloud Security Alliance.
-CSA certification offers validation of a company’s “security posture of cloud offerings.”
-In the same way, the HITRUST CSF offers a robust certification on healthcare data security and privacy that extends beyond the table-stake US legal requirement HIPAA.
+One example of a voluntary certification that provides credibility for an outsourcer’s ecosystem is the Cloud Security Alliance (CSA).
+The CSA certification offers validation of a company’s security posture of cloud offerings.
+In the same way, the HITRUST CSF offers a robust certification on healthcare data security and privacy that extends beyond the table-stake U.S. legal requirement HIPAA.

-When evaluating a potential partner’s cybersecurity capabilities, Moritz recommends looking for an organization that seeks “third-party certifications and attestations that go above and beyond the standard course of due care.”
+When evaluating a potential partner’s cybersecurity capabilities, consider looking for an organization that seeks third-party certifications and attestations that go above and beyond the standard course of due care.
 Organizations that continually seek third-party accreditations demonstrate their commitment to being a leader in this regard.

 Security-on-demand, an innovative approach that allows companies to avoid the lag between procurement and implementation in high-growth scenarios, can help brands meet its cybersecurity needs when rapidly scaling their business by providing customized security capabilities at the click of a button.

-“It aims to take the same model from cloud storage and Amazon Web Services, and expands it to cybersecurity,” explains Moritz.
+Such an approach aims to take the same model from cloud storage and Amazon Web Services, and expand it to cybersecurity.
 A partner equipped with security-on-demand capabilities can adapt to customer needs dynamically and quickly.

 4. Threat reporting and education

 Studies show that humans are the weakest link when it comes to executing a cybersecurity strategy.
+Indeed, we are only human: 47% of employees cited “distraction” as the reason for falling for a phishing scam, according to research from Tessian.
 The best laid plans for customer privacy can easily be thwarted by the singular act of an employee recording secure customer data on a sheet of paper and disposing of it incorrectly.

-A customer experience partner should ensure that employees receive ongoing training and education around privacy and security, says Moritz.
+A customer experience partner should ensure that employees receive ongoing training and education around privacy and security.
 They should also have an employee hotline in place and empower team members to report colleagues’ improper handling of sensitive information.